ielvisd/eqara/pedagogy.md

-This document, "The Math Academy Way – Working Draft," outlines Math Academy's philosophy and technical approach to mathematical talent development, rooted in modern cognitive science and optimized through technology.
+This document outlines evidence-based pedagogical principles for mathematical talent development, rooted in modern cognitive science and optimized through technology.

 ## I. Core Philosophy and The Problem to Solve